DIAGNijmegen/website-content/content/pages/vacancies/2023_postdoc_bigpicture.md

 - You get a discount on health insurance as well: you can take advantage of two group health insurance plans.
 UMC Zorgverzekering and CZ collectief.
 - We provide annual courses, both professional and personal.
 - In addition to our terms of employment, we also offer employees various other attractive facilities, such as childcare and sports facilities.
 Want to learn more?
 Take a look at the CAO UMC.

 Read more about the [Radboudumc employment conditions](https://www.radboudumc.nl/en/working-at/what-do-we-offer/terms-and-conditions) and what our [International Office](https://www.radboudumc.nl/en/working-at/international-office) can do for you when moving to the Netherlands.

 ## Application
-If you are interested, please apply via the following link: https://www.radboudumc.nl/en/vacancies/137202-postdoc-artificial-intelligence-for-improving-toxicological-pathology
+If you are interested, please apply via the following [link](https://www.radboudumc.nl/en/vacancies/137202-postdoc-artificial-intelligence-for-improving-toxicological-pathology)